-Minimum setbacks have been determined in accordance with Planning for Bush Fire Protection (2019) Table A1.12.1.
+Minimum setbacks have been determined in accordance with Planning for Bush Fire Protection (2019) Table A1.12.2.
 The minimum Asset Protection Zone for subdivision has been demonstrated in Section 1.0 Executive Summary and Compliance Tables.

-The required Asset Protection Zone is available within the subject site and neighbouring managed road reserve.
+The required Asset Protection Zone is available within the subject site and neighbouring managed lands.
+All dwellings will be exposed to less than 29 kw/m2 of radiant heat.